Malin001/Legilimens-Hogwarts-Legacy-Collectible-Finder/README.md

 - This is a known bug in Hogwarts Legacy that has since been patched, where a certain Bell Tower Wing [flying page](https://youtu.be/KnHZ5gVb_qk&t=104) doesn't count towards your total.
 #### Legilimens says that I'm missing something that I've already collected, or doesn't detect all of my missing collectibles, or links to the wrong Youtube video/timestamp, or any other error.
 - It's likely an error in my code, so open an [issue](https://github.com/Malin001/Legilimens-Hogwarts-Legacy-Collectible-Finder/issues) on GitHub, and attach your `.sav` file.
 I'll do my best to figure out what went wrong and fix it as soon as possible.
 If you don't have a GitHub account, you can also email your save file to me at Malin4750@gmail.com, or post the output of Legilimens on [Nexus](https://www.nexusmods.com/hogwartslegacy/mods/556). ***If you don't send me either the save file or output, I won't be able to fix the problem for everyone else.***
+#### I'm getting the error "SQLite was unable to read parts of the database", which is preventing me from finishing certain collectibles.
+How can I fix this?
+- For some reason, it's possible for parts of your save file to be corrupted and unreadable by SQLite.
+Unfortunately, I haven't been able to figure out a fix or workaround yet.
+Sorry.

 ## Building your own executable
 If you want the convenience of the executable release, while still knowing exactly what code it contains, you easily build it yourself: